timp/git-filter-repo/README.md

 For comprehensive documentation:
   * see the [user manual](https://htmlpreview.github.io/?https://github.com/newren/git-filter-repo/blob/docs/html/git-filter-repo.html)
-  * alternative formating of the user manual is available on various external sites ([example](https://www.mankier.com/1/git-filter-repo)), for those that don't like the htmlpreview.github.io layout, though it may
+  * alternative formatting of the user manual is available on various external sites ([example](https://www.mankier.com/1/git-filter-repo)), for those that don't like the htmlpreview.github.io layout, though it may